How effective is the EYENIMAL OUTDOOR Bark Control Device?

-For the Super Bark Stop to work effectively and pick up the dogs barking, there needs to be a clear line of sight between the device and the dog.
-Anything in between will reduce the range of the Super Bark Stop.
-It is important to remember that the Super Bark Stop has a range of 15 metres.
+For the Eyenimal Outdoor bark control device to work effectively and pick up the dogs barking, there needs to be a clear line of sight between the device and the dog.
+Anything in between will reduce the range of the Outdoor bark control device.
+It is important to remember that the yenimal Outdoor bark control device has a max range of 15 metres to detect barking.

 Are anti bark collars legal in my state?